milossontak/cv/index.md

 `2016 - 2018`
 __KB - Front End Solutions__

-Development of internet banking
+Internet banking development

 - Coordination of the project team for arranging online products
-- Analysis of input and communication with development
+- Analysis of input and communication with developers

 Tools: MS Project, Excel, Confluence, Axure technology